DylanBarratt/Game-of-Life/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

-To see it in action  <a href="https://dylanbarratt.com/projects/Conway's%20Game%20of%20Life/index.html">click here</a>
+To see it in action  <a href="http://dylanbarratt.com/projects/conway/">click here</a>

+_Side Note: I don't think it actually works properly lol!_